-Mountain peaks covered in snow during winter become in spring, summer and autumn amazing places to hike and trek and camp, watch birds, explore history, cycle down, fly over, tour around, swim and fish in and observe unique flora and fauna.
+Mountain peaks covered in snow during winter become amazing places to hike, walk and camp in spring, summer and autumn.
+Watch birds, explore history, cycle down, fly over, tour around, swim and fish in and observe unique flora and fauna.

 Mount Beauty and surrounding villages are great places to stay and partake in day trips to discover the North Eastern sections of the Alpine National Park, including Mount Bogong, Falls Creek and the Bogong High Plains with all of the fantastic walks and activities on offer.
 If you wanted to immerse yourself in the park and pitch a tent there are designated camping areas equipped with toilets, picnic tables and fireplaces at: Bucketty Plain, Raspberry Hill and Langfords West (complete with horse yards) on the Bogong High plains east of Falls Creek, and Mountain Creek camping area, at the foot of Mount Bogong near Tawonga.